Do You Have A Masters In Psychology? Jobs You May Want To Consider

 A psych major might wonder how an advertising agency can use their skills.
 In advertising, the key to success is understanding your target audience, their wants, needs, and how to make your product or service attractive.
 Psychology master's degree holders are a good fit for these positions because they understand the human mind and behavior.

 You can use your knowledge of human psychology to understand how people make purchasing decisions and what factors influence their buying behavior.
 You might develop ways to gather customer information by designing surveys or questionnaires.
-Then, you can use the data to create campaigns tailored to that target audience.
+Then, you can use the information to create campaigns tailored to that target audience.

 Much faster than average (23% growth)